dongminlee94/Samsung-DRL-Code/README.md

-# Code of Deep Reinforcement Learning with PyTorch
+# Deep Reinforcement Learning Code

-This repository contains code for **Deep Reinforcement Learning (DRL) algorithms** with PyTorch.
+This repository contains code for **Deep Reinforcement Learning (DRL) algorithms** with PyTorch (v0.4.1).
 It also provides lecture materials that explain code in detail.

 The agents with the DRL algorithms are implemented and trained using classic control environments.